Obama, Clinton among targets of suspected bombs ahead of U.S. election

 The first package, which turned up on Monday, was addressed to billionaire financier George Soros, a prominent Democratic Party donor and frequent target of right-wing conspiracy theories.

-But the parcel intended for Holder ended up rerouted to the return address that had been printed on all five packages - the Florida office of U.S. Representative Debbie Wasserman Schultz, who formerly chaired the Democratic National Committee, according to the Federal Bureau of Investigation.
+The parcel intended for Holder ended up rerouted to the return address that had been printed on all five packages - the Florida office of U.S. Representative Debbie Wasserman Schultz, who formerly chaired the Democratic National Committee, according to the Federal Bureau of Investigation.

 "It is possible that additional packages were mailed to other locations," the FBI said in a statement on its website (bit.ly/2yYPws7).

-U.S. Representative Maxine Waters, a veteran Democratic congresswoman from Los Angeles, said her Capitol Hill office was the target of a suspicious package that “has been referred to the FBI.”
+U.S. Representative Maxine Waters, a veteran Democratic congresswoman from Los Angeles, said her Capitol Hill office also was the target of a suspicious package that “has been referred to the FBI.”

-The five other packages confirmed by the FBI in its statement were all described as similar in appearance, consisting of a manila envelope with a bubble-wrap interior containing “potentially destructive devices.”
+The five other packages confirmed by the FBI in its statement were all described as consisting of a manila envelope with a bubble-wrap interior containing “potentially destructive devices.”
 Each bore a computer-printed address label and six “Forever” postage stamps, the FBI said.

 Other officials said the devices contained in the envelopes were all similar to one found in the mailbox of the Soros home and later detonated by police.

-The U.S. Secret Service intercepted packages addressed to Obama at his Washington home and to Clinton at her home in New York state.
-The CNN bureau in New York also received a package, leading police to evacuate the Time Warner building in a busy Manhattan neighborhood near Central Park.
+The U.S. Secret Service intercepted packages addressed to Obama at his Washington home and to Clinton, the 2016 Democratic nominee for president, at her home in New York state.

+The CNN bureau in New York also received a package addressed to Brennan, who has appeared as an on-air CNN analyst, leading police to evacuate the Time Warner building in a busy Manhattan neighborhood near Central Park.

 “So far the devices have been what appeared to be pipe bombs,” John Miller, the New York City police deputy commissioner for intelligence and counterterrorism, told a news conference.